Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/migration_guide.md

 )
 ```

-Now in `azure-keyvault-certificates` you can delete a certificate with `begin_delete_certificate`, which returns a long operation poller object that can be used to wait/check on the operation much like you would with the poller received from `begin_create_certificate`.
+Now in `azure-keyvault-certificates` you can delete a certificate with `begin_delete_certificate`, which returns a long operation poller object that can be used to wait/check on the operation.
 Calling `result()` on the poller will return information about the deleted certificate (as a `DeletedCertificate`) without waiting for the operation to complete, but calling `wait()` will wait for the deletion to complete.
 Again, `purge_deleted_certificate` will permanently delete your deleted certificate and make it unrecoverable.

 ```python
 deleted_certificate_poller = certificate_client.begin_delete_certificate(certificate_name="cert-name")